 Below is a comprehensive guide for anyone who is considering buying a Chromebook.
 We've put our collective knowledge together to look at pricing, features, and comparisons with other laptops, including MacBooks and top Windows 10 laptops, to see if a Chromebook is best for you.

 For the longest time, there was a pretty narrow price range for Chromebooks, and it was on the more affordable end of the spectrum.
 That is still largely the case; You can pick up the affordable and light Samsung Chromebook 4 — which has an 11.6-inch HD display, an Intel Celeron N3000N CPU and 4GB of RAM — for only $229.
 For a bit more than that, Lenovo offers the excellent $279 Chromebook Duet.

-Other models ask you to go into the mid-range price bracket, such as Google's Pixelbook Go ($649) or the $549 Samsung Chromebook Pro, a stylus-equipped 12.3-inch notebook with a 2400 x 1600-pixel display, an Intel Core M3 processor and 4GB of RAM.
-Now the premium Chromebook market is growing, with laptops like the Samsung Galaxy Chromebook ($999) leading the charge.
+Other models ask you to go into the mid-range price bracket, such as Google's Pixelbook Go ($649), the business-friendly Lenovo Yoga C13 Yoga, or the $549 Samsung Chromebook Pro, a stylus-equipped 12.3-inch notebook with a 2400 x 1600-pixel display, an Intel Core M3 processor and 4GB of RAM.
+Now the premium Chromebook market is growing, with laptops like the Samsung Galaxy Chromebook ($999) and its successor, the Samsung Galaxy Chromebook 2, leading the charge.